digicyc/TTBotzor/README.rst

 Obtain your AUTHID, ROOMID(s), USERID with this Bookmarklet_

-Just drag it up into your Bookmark bar and click when your favorite TT room.
+Just drag it up into your Bookmark bar and click when you're in your favorite TT room.

 .. |sgir| image:: https://github.com/digicyc/TTBotzor/raw/master/sgir.png
 .. _Bookmarklet: http://alaingilbert.github.com/Turntable-API/bookmarklet.html